alirezameftahi71/ProductArchive/README.md

 - JQuery 3.1
 - Bootsrap 4
 - MySQL 10.3.16
+- Sqlite 3
 - Highcharts 7

 ## Setup
 This application is written in PHP Laravel and JQuery.

 ### Prerequisites
-Make sure you have PHP and MySQL up and running on your machine.
+Make sure you have PHP and MySQL/Sqlite up and running on your machine.
 Also install latest versions of Laravel and nodejs.

 ### Installing